oopsmonk/documentation/client-libraries/0.1/getting-started/c-quickstart.md

             "rqXRfboQnoZsG4q5WTP468SQvvG5\r\n" \
             "-----END CERTIFICATE-----\r\n"

-    // A sensible depth for the IOTA node to use for tip selection
     #define DEPTH 3

     // The minimum weight magnitude for the Devnet (for the Mainnet use 14)